AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-form-incorrect-character-limit.md

 ---
-title: "Custom forms: Cannot edit custom forms due to incorrect character limit on Descriptive text fields"
+title: 'Custom forms: Cannot edit custom forms due to incorrect character limit on Descriptive text fields'
 description: When a user attempts to edit a custom form, and that custom form has a Descriptive text field that currently contains more than 512 characters, the user cannot save the edits to the custom form.
+exl-id: c224c4d1-4003-45fd-9f9e-0e55af1317e9
 ---
 # Custom forms: Cannot edit custom forms due to incorrect character limit on Descriptive text fields

 When a user attempts to edit a custom form, and that custom form has a Descriptive text field that currently contains more than 512 characters, the user cannot save the edits to the custom form, and sees the following error: